 I am a dreamer with a passion for writing.
 I hold a bachelors in education and a masters in theology currently.
 Married for several years and the father of three, my interests are rather extensive, from music (obviously) to film, video games, literature, history, art, theology, philosophy, and the unknown.
 I started The PROG Mind back in 2013 so I could discuss my favorite prog albums, and I hope this site sticks around for a while.
 Along the way, I’ve written for progarchives.com, progulator.com, progshine.net, and powerofmetal.dk.
 The PROG Mind is my only writing venue as of now, and I think I’ll keep it that way for some time.

-My favorite bands include Riverside, Haken, Pendragon, Votum, The Moody Blues, Pink Floyd, Evergrey, and Introitus, among others.
+My favorite bands include Riverside, Haken, Pendragon, Votum, The Moody Blues, Pink Floyd, Evergrey, Pain of Salvation, Susanne Sundfor, and Introitus, among others.